COACHES

 Zack Zavatsky

-Zack’s wrestling journey began at age 5 in Latrobe, Pennsylvania.
+Zack’s started wrestling at 5 years old in Latrobe, Pennsylvania.
 After fully committing to wrestling in 8th grade, he became a four-year Division 1 starter for the Virginia Tech Hokies and a two-time All-American.
 Zack graduated in 2019 with a degree in Packaging Science and works in Supply Chain for Corning, Inc. He relocated to Raleigh in 2022 and is driven to establish an elite wrestling club in the Triangle Area, drawing inspiration from highly successful clubs he was a member of growing up.
 Zack works with kids of all skill levels, pushing them to become the best version of themselves on and off the mats.
 Beyond corporate work and wrestling, he enjoys staying physically active and working on projects at his house.
 Zack firmly believes wrestling teaches valuable life lessons and looks forward to sharing them with athletes in North Carolina, hoping to create similar opportunities through the sport.

 Dom Scalise